Hit enter after type your search item

 See the markup and output until now on the example page.

-Also note that, as I used col-sm-4 grid class, so from small to extra large devices, it will display the cards horizontally.
+Also note that, as I used col-sm-4 grid class, from small to extra large devices, it will display the cards horizontally.
 In extra small viewports, it will stack.